berdaniera/StreamPULSE/home/leverageup.md

-Leveraged sites (those with a different sensor-logger array than the core sites) need to format the data prior to upload as a `.csv` file with:
+_Leveraged sites_ need to format the data prior to upload as a `.csv` file with:
+- the specified file name (see below),
 - one header row followed directly by data rows, one row per timestamp,
 - the first column as a Date-Time stamp converted to UTC standard time and formatted as: `YYYY-MM-DD HH:MM:SS`, and
 - additional columns for each data variable.